Firm Honors & Distinctions

 - Stephen Peresich and Lauren McCrory won a Daubert–type summary judgment for an orthopedic surgeon challenging plaintiff’s expert failed to render appropriate medical causation opinions.

-- Stephen Peresich has served as Board Attorney for The Board of Trustees of Merit Hospital in Biloxi since Biloxi Regional Medical Center has appointed Stephen G. Peresich as Board Attorney since 2011.
+- Stephen G. Peresich has served as Board Attorney for The Board of Trustees of Merit Health Biloxi, formerly Biloxi Regional Medical Center, since 2011.